A Crossing of the Houston & Texas Central, the Galveston, Houston & Henderson, and the Missouri-Kansas-Texas railroads

 digitized photo provided

 Houston Area Digital Archives of the Houston Public Library.
-The photo was taken
+The photo was

 Historic Maps, Bonner's Point and Tower 108